UBC-MDS/Wine_Quality_Predictor/README.md

 Rui Wang |[wang-rui](https://github.com/wang-rui)
 Sang Yoon Lee |[rissangs](https://github.com/rissangs)

-Second milestone of a data analysis project for DSCI 522: Data Science workflows, part of Master of Data Science program at the University of British Columbia.
+A data analysis project for DSCI 522: Data Science workflows, part of Master of Data Science program at the University of British Columbia.

 ## About